benfox1999/Scraped-Pinescript/README.md

 ## Usage

-Edit the file location of main.py file to read them.
+Edit the file location of the json you want to read and run the main.py file to print them.

 ## License